-Weed invasion on PBPL lands generally occurs within and directly adjacent to disturbed lands, within terrestrial lands and at the limit of Highest Astronomical Tide (HAT).
-Habitats subject to regular tidal inundation are unaffected by weed invasion.
-The marine weed mangrove species Rhizophora mangle has been recorded in Australia but has not been observed in south-east Queensland and is therefore considered a low risk species.
-Despite the low risk, regular weed monitoring should be continued to ensure this species, and other high-risk taxa, do not establish in Port habitats.
+Weed invasion on PBPL lands generally occurs within and directly adjacent to disturbed lands, including areas subject to hydrological modifications.
+The marine weed mangrove species Rhizophora mangle has been recorded in north Queensland but has not been observed in south-east Queensland and is considered a low risk species on port lands.